-Figure 171 Drive Erase Message
+Figure 167 Drive Erase Message

 - Normal (Alt+N).
 Select this option and click OK.
 The Drive Erase message, as shown in the previous figure, appears. - Thorough (Alt+T).
 Select this option and click OK.
-The Drive Erase message, as shown in the previous figure, appears.
+The Drive Erase message, as shown in the previous figure, appears. - NOTE Thorough erase is not recommended for SSDs.
+If an erase of SSDs is required, a Simple erase is recommended.

-8.6.11.1 Group Show Progress for Drive Erase
+8.5.11.1 Group Show Progress for Drive Erase